NVIDIA/DIGITS/docs/GettingStarted.md

 For the example in this document, we will be using the [MNIST handwritten digit database](http://yann.lecun.com/exdb/mnist) as our dataset and [LeNet-5](http://yann.lecun.com/exdb/lenet/) for our network.
 Both are made generously made available by Yann LeCun on his [website](http://yann.lecun.com/).

-If you are not using the web installer, please refer to [this page](ImageFolderFormat.md) for preparing your own dataset.
-Some of the configuration options listed below may be different for your dataset.
+If you are not using the web installer, you can use the script at `tools/download_data/main.py` to download the MNIST dataset.
+See [Standard Datasets](StandardDatasets.md) for details.

 ### Creating a Dataset